parashivbrl/gltf-glb-importer-for-maya-docs/docs/index.md

 ![Screenshot](img/image_home.png)

-Welcome to the **glTF and glb Importer for Maya** documentation!
+Explore the **glTF and glb Importer for Maya** user guide.

-The glTF/glb Importer for Maya bridges the gap between modern 3D content delivery and Maya's powerful creative environment.
-Import industry-standard glTF and glb files directly into Maya with full support for materials, animations, scene hierarchies and more.

-This plugin unlocks access to the vast ecosystem of optimized 3D content from web platforms, game engines, and modern creation tools.
-Transform your Maya workflow with seamless integration of PBR materials, skeletal animations, and morph targets - **no conversion headaches, no data loss**.
+Easily bring .gltf and .glb assets into Maya, enabling you to work with modern 3D formats while preserving materials, animations, scene structure, and more all within Maya’s robust environment.

 ---